All categories

 Lingua Franca

-A language or dialect systematically used to make communication possible between people who do not share a native language or dialect, particularly when it is a third language that is distinct from both of the speakers' native languages.
+A shared language used for communication between people who do not share a native tongue — often a third language distinct from either speaker's mother tongue.

 EverydayConcepts.io